What Causes Food Addiction And What Are The Signs

 Food addiction also can affect your relationships and social life.
 People with food addiction may have problems at work or school, lose interest in activities they used to enjoy, avoid social events or become isolated from family members and friends.

-How to prevent or overcome food addiction
+How do I prevent or overcome food addiction?

 Food addiction is difficult to prevent because it’s impossible to avoid food.
 However, one of the best strategies is to avoid overexposure to palatable foods by eating a healthy, balanced diet that’s rich in natural, unprocessed foods.
 Eating a balanced diet and understanding the warning signs of food addiction will help you to act quickly if you suspect a problem.